thread/custom-react-elements/README.md

 ## Why?

-At Thread we are migrating from a server side rendered website to a single page client side application.
-This library enables us to migrate incrementally by first rendering React on the server via custom elements.
+This library enables us to migrate by rendering custom components with server side templating, that are then backed by React components in the browser.
+We can incrementally expand the React components and reduce the work done by server side rendering.

 _PS: if you like this, you might like [`elm-web-components`](https://github.com/thread/elm-web-components)._